MartinaeyNL/midi-mixer-mqtt/README.md

 ## Enable MQTT communication for controlling your devices.

-A fork of the MQTT Plugin by Theo428, trying to add more flexibility in use cases.
+A fork of the MQTT Plugin by Theo428, trying to add more flexibility in use cases.<br />
-This is a plugin allows you to send messages from your MIDI device to any MQTT broker / external system.
+This is a plugin allows you to send messages from your MIDI device to any MQTT broker / external system.<br />
-Listening to MQTT subscriptions is not supported at this time.
+Listening to MQTT subscriptions is not supported at this time.<br />

 ### Features:
 - Send updates over MQTT to a external broker / device of your choice.